mcgivrer/fromClassToGame/src/docs/chapters/12-see-through-camera.md

+---
+title: From a Class to Game
+chapter: 12 - See through a Camera
+author: Frédéric Delorme
+description: Adding a Camera to the scene will allow you to move in as you want, and follow a target.
+created: 2021-08-01
+tags: gamedev, camera, target
+---

 ## See through a Camera

 In every game, there is a critic chapter about how the "camera" is managed.
 But what does this means exactly ?